marcusliffner/marcusliffner/README.md

 <a href="https://getbootstrap.com/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/bootstrap/bootstrap-original-wordmark.svg" alt="Bootstrap" width="40" height="40"/> </a>
 <a href="https://love2d.org/" target="_blank"> LÖVE </a>

+- 🔭 I’m currently working on a Line Tower Defence Game
+- 🌱 I’m currently learning LÖVE, LUA
+- 👯 I’m looking to collaborate on games related to IoT
+- 🤔 I’m looking for help with
+- 💬 Ask me about creative programing projects
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/marcus-liffner-4a2b86a4/">LinkedIn</a>
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I actually like PHP 🤷‍♂️

 <!--
 **marcusliffner/marcusliffner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.